adamsjoe/assignment219000170/README.md

 When the application first loads, assuming that no user has previously been left "logged in" then the user will see the following:
 ![Image](readmeImages/firstPage.png)
-This image shows the NavBar, which is breaking with the "component" methodology, has been created as part of the App.js file.
+This image shows the NavBar, which in breaking with the "component" methodology, has been created as part of the App.js file.
 This means the NavBar (and all associated functions) will be available throughout the application.
 On the NavBar there are 3 links
 * Problem Index - this link redirects the user back to the root of the project.
 The root of the project will vary depending on whether the user has logged in or not.
 By default, it shows the same "please login to view content" page.
 * Problem Generator - this was on the i-want-to-study-engineering site.
 The assignment had no information for this, so this link is disabled.
+This was added purely as a visual element.
 * Login or Signup - will navigate to the login page.
 The sign-up function was not part of the assignment and has been left out.
 If the user has logged in, then this link will allow them to log out.

 ###### Login Page